-THE LOW INCOME HEATING AND ENERGY ASSISTANCE WINTER PROGRAM WILL OPEN ON JANUARY 7, 2013 AT 8:00am.
+THE LOW INCOME HEATING AND ENERGY ASSISTANCE WINTER PROGRAM OPENED ON JANUARY 4, 2016 AT 8:00am.

 ALL LiHEAP APPLICANTS PLEASE READ: